leonardofaria/leonardofaria.net/content/posts/2020/11/30/creating-har-files-with-lighthouse.md

 In my other posts, I shared how to use the `lighthouse()` function to get all kinds of information: from web vitals metrics to page screenshots.
 What I didn't mention was the function also keeps the artifacts created by the DevTools protocols.
 This is what we are storing in line 10 and this is the array of raw events that chrome-har-capturer needs to generate a HAR file.

 In line 12, we use the `fromLog` function to build the HAR object, which we store in the file system in the following line.
-If you are curious about how the `fromLog` function works, I would recommend reading the package source-code, in special [one of their tests](https://github.com/cyrus-and/chrome-har-capturer/blob/master/test/offline.js).
+If you are curious about how the `fromLog` function works, I would recommend reading the package source-code, in special <A href="https://github.com/cyrus-and/chrome-har-capturer/blob/master/test/offline.js">one of their tests</A>.

 Next, the generated HAR is stored in `page.har`. and we can use it in the [HAR Viewer](http://www.softwareishard.com/har/viewer/) for performance analysis.